DataDog/documentation/content/log/explore.md

 {{< img src="log/explore/log_in_log_list.png" alt="Log in log list" >}}

 ### View a log line in context
-When displaying the detail of a log line, you can ask to « view in context ».
+When displaying the detail of a log line, ask to « view in context ».
-It will remove any filters from your search bar and display log lines preceding this line and the few log lines following it.
+It removes any filters from your search bar and display log lines preceding this line and the few log lines following it.

-If you send the log lines in syslog format, the hostname and app name corresponding to the log line will automatically be selected.
+If you send the log lines in syslog format, the hostname and app name corresponding to the log line are automatically be selected.

 ## Columns
-In order to get more details about the objects you are looking at, you can select a few facets to display with the **Columns** button:
+In order to get more details about the objects you are looking at, select a few facets to display with the **Columns** button:
 {{< img src="log/explore/log_list_with_columns.png" alt="Log List with columns" >}}

 ## Facets